Rachel-0/Portfolio/README.md

   <img width="350" src="competitor_distance.png">
 </p>

 #### Actual and predicted bookings per 1000 births.
-Colour indicates
+Colour indicates proximity to a competitor venue.

 ### K-means clustering was used to group NCT branches with similar customer characteristics.
 This was used to inform our suggested price bandings for courses in different locations.
 ###